prioritizr/prioritizr/README.md

 <img src="man/figures/README-replacement_cost-1.png" width="400" style="display: block; margin: auto;" />

-This short example demonstrates how the *prioritizr R* package can be used to build a minimal conservation problem, how constraints and penalties can be iteratively added to the problem to obtain a solution, and how importance scores can be calculated for the solution to identify critical places.
-Although we explored just a few different functions for modifying the a conservation problem, the package provides many functions for specifying objectives, constraints, penalties, and decision variables, so that you can build and custom-tailor a conservation planning problem to suit your exact planning scenario.
+This short example demonstrates how the *prioritizr R* package can be used to build and customize conservation problems, and then solve them to generate solutions.
+Although we explored just a few different functions for modifying a conservation problem, the package provides many functions for specifying objectives, constraints, penalties, and decision variables, so that you can build and custom-tailor conservation planning problems to suit your planning scenario.

 ## Learning resources